phalcon-orphanage/docs/en/reference/models.rst

 Creating Updating/Records
 -------------------------
 The method Phalcon_Model_Base::save() allows you to create/update records according to whether they already exist in the table associated with a model.
-The save method is called internally by the create and update methods of Phalcon_Model_.
+The save method is called internally by the create and update methods of :doc:`Phalcon_Model <../api/Phalcon_Model_Base>`.
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be updated or created.

 Also the method executes associated validators, virtual foreign keys and events that are defined in the model.